Home » Blogs

 You don’t have to be ready for everything.
 You just have to be ready for one step.

 I didn’t tell anyone at first.
-Not when I slipped.
-Not when it happened again.
-Not even when I knew, deep down, I was back
+Not when I started slipping.
+Not when it turned into using again.
+And definitely not when the thought crossed